brainwipe/icar/books/core/Chapters as Markdown/ch1-intro-chargen.md

 Macro Engineering		1 + 3 = 4
 Artificial Intelligence		1
 Hacking			1

 When flying an Orbihaul, John will be using Grav Pilot (1) with his Shift attribute (3).
 Having a skill of 1 means that he can fly fine but if he wants to do anything interesting then he will need to get to a target number of 12.
 He starts on 4 (3 + 1) so he needs 8 or more on a D10 to succeed.
 When fixing the Botchery Clipper, John will be using Wit (4) and  Macro Engineering (4).
 When fixing something in a short amount of time or under stress, the target number will be 12 and as he starts on 8 (4 + 4), he only needs a 4 or more.

 The skills are all found on the second character sheet.

-Step 5: Character Information
+## Step 5: Character Information
 It is detail that brings a character to life and that life makes the character more interesting to play.
 Name, age, place of birth, class and an image.
 You do not have to be an artist to have a cool character image, instead plunder the internet!

-Name
+### Name
 This is the name of the character.
-It�s best to choose a name from within your own culture.
-From a white, British perspective, names such as �Adam Williamson�, �Simon Aubury� are common.
+It's best to choose a name from within your own culture.
+From a white, British perspective, names such as 'Adam Williamson', 'Simon Aubury' are common.
 Avoid using names of characters from films unless you want to parody that character.
 Within Human Occupied Space, people often have only one word for a name, feel free to experiment.
-Akarakian names (if you are playing one) tend to have the syllable sounding �ak� somewhere in the name.
-Zealot Akarakians often have �ax� instead.
+Akarakian names (if you are playing one) tend to have the syllable sounding 'ak' somewhere in the name.
+Zealot Akarakians often have 'ax' instead.

-Age
+### Age
 Better genetics and medicines mean a long life and over 90,000 years the human race has managed to nearly double the average life span of what it was in the 21st Century.
 Each setting and class will have recommended ages, experience is gained through living life, not necessarily getting older. increases with age.
 This is just only recommendations, so feel free to discuss with the GM any ideas you might have.

 Age Comparison Table
 21st Century Age	Icar - 921st Century Age	Rough Description 0	0	Birth
 12	8	Start of puberty
 18	12	End of puberty
 21	18	Physical peak
-26	50	Onset of weight gain and �middle aged spread�
+26	50	Onset of weight gain and 'middle aged spread'
 35	70	Middle age (hair loss, etc.)
 40	85	Greying hair
 65	110	Retirement age
 75	140	Average life expectancy
-85	150	�Good� life expectance
+85	150	'Good' life expectance
 125	180	Oldest non-augmented human
 N/A	320	Oldest augmented human

-Place of Birth
+### Place of Birth
 This facet of the Character is very much dependent on the setting that is being run.
 Within the setting, there will be a list of places that are eligible for your place of birth.
-The character�s home will colour their point of view and experiences.
+The character's home will colour their point of view and experiences.
 Try and tie in the place of birth with your character concept.

-Class and Setting
+### Class and Setting
 This is simply the name of the class the character is made from the setting document.
 The setting is the name of the campaign setting your GM is running.
-In John Smith�s case, this is the Scavenger Setting.
+In John Smith's case, this is the Scavenger Setting.

-Step 6: Hit Points
+## Step 6: Hit Points
 This section determines the physical state of the Character.
 Hit Points are the number of points of damage that your character can take before they are incapacitated.
 Incapacitated means that you need urgent medical attention or your character will die.

 A human starts with 10 Hit Points.

-Starting with Bionics
+### Starting with Bionics
 If your character begins with Bionics then the Hit Points will come straight from the Bionics attributes.

-Step 7: Close Combat Combos XXXX
+## Step 7: Close Combat Combos XXXX
 Close Combat Combos (Combos) are chains of fighting manoeuvres that the character can perform.
 Although every character can punch and kick someone, to chain them together in a flow needs practise and the result of that practise is a close combat combo.

 Combo building is covered in the Close Combat rules.
+XXXXXX

-XXXXXX The Combos are written in the bottom right of Character sheet one.
+The Combos are written in the bottom right of Character sheet one.
 You can spent Roleplaying Points (RP) to buy new Combos.

-Step 9: Roleplaying Points
+## Step 8: Roleplaying Points
 Roleplaying Points (RP) are awarded for roleplaying a consistent, believable character and for experiencing the world around them.

 Roleplaying points are then spent to change the personality and improve attributes and skills.
 It is quite normal for the Character you start with to be completely different in personality and strengths when you finish playing.

 RP is recorded on a disc on Character Sheet one underneath the Deviant Wheel.
 You might also like to keep a running total in this disc so that you can see how much you have spent on your character in the campaign.
 When To Spend RP

 Your Gamesmaster might decide to hand out RP at the end of the session or as the session is being played.
 Whenever the Gamesmaster gives you RP, you may spend it.

 Roleplaying Point UsesCost	Effect
 1	Alter as much of the Deviant Wheel as you please.
 This should be justified with the rest of the group and GM.
 For example, after you go through a harrowing ordeal.
 1	Buy a new Skill